revers3everything/AutoRFKiller/README.md

 ## Overview

 AutoRFKiller helps you identify and evaluate vulnerabilities in automotive keyless entry systems.
 The tool can detect whether a vehicle uses Rolling, Learning or Fixed code schemes and offers a set of testing features to demonstrate potential weaknesses for research and defensive purposes.
+This tool allow you to exploit the CVEs: CVE-2025-6030 and CVE-2025-6029.

 **Important:** this project is intended for legitimate security research, testing on systems you own, or systems for which you have explicit written permission to test.
 See the **Responsible use & legal notice** section below.